Taxes in Spain

 The taxes described above apply at the national level.
 However, there are also certain local taxes that are managed entirely by the municipal governments.
 The most significant are:

-Replaces the former Traffic Tax.
-It applies to all motor vehicles used on public streets.
+Motor vehicle tax: Replaces the former traffic tax and it applies to all motor vehicles used on public streets.

 Waste disposal tax: Also known as the "rubbish tax", this is paid according to the type and size of housing, and is used to finance the waste collection service.
 Therefore, the higher the cost of the service (usually subcontracted), the higher the rate to be paid.